 Cauliflower may be all the rage right now, but the mess involved when chopping up it up definitely isn’t a party.
 Have the Vitamix do the dirty work: One quick push of the “pulse” button, and you’ve got pulverized florets in mere seconds that can sub in for rice.
 Not only is this Paleo version of this Chinese classic a low-carb, vitamin K-rich dish, but with the added protein of eggs, it’s filling too.

 If you think hash browns are strictly the turf of weekend brunch, get a ready to treat yo self with the help of the Vitamix any day of the week.
 Thanks to its speedy chopping, it’s easy to pull together a quick, flavorful hash.
-Throw in some kale for cancer-combating compounds and a hit of sweetness and fiber with diced apples for a powerhouse breakfast that’ll charge your morning.
+Throw in some sweet, diced apples for a powerhouse breakfast that’ll charge your morning.

 Whip up a multi-purpose deep-flavored curry base that can transform basic chicken or tempeh and veggies.
 A Vitamix helps the cashews break down into a smooth paste without multiple rounds of pulverizing.
 The addition of yogurt aids digestion, and tomatoes bring on the antioxidants.
 (It’s worth buying organic if you can.)
 The result?
 A lighter, cream-filled curry that’s still satisfyingly rich and spicy.

 Dr. Seuss would appreciate this inventive take on “green eggs.”
 And you’ll appreciate how quickly it comes together.
-Throw the kale and the eggs in a Vitamix; the two superfoods get beaten together for a frothy, fluffy, and forcefully colored twist on the breakfast favorite.
+Throw eggs and pesto in the blender for a frothy, fluffy, and forcefully colored twist on the breakfast favorite.
+Add that to some avo toast and there ya have it, the perfect green breakfast.

 Lasagna is pretty much the poster child for comfort food, but it’s incredibly time-consuming to pull together.
 That’s why this recipe really shines a light on everything the Vitamix can do.
 Chop the carrots and churn up both the tomato and Bechamel sauces in the high-speed blender for the easiest lasagna you’ll ever make.
 As an added advantage, lentils lend protein and fiber to the typically carb-heavy dish.
 (Note: Ingredients are measured in grams, so if you don’t have a kitchen scale, you can use an online calculator like this.)

 Heavenly carrot cake comes with a catch: shredding all those carrots.
 As kitchen tasks go, it’s got to be one of the most dreaded ever.
 Assign that task to your sous chef: the Vitamix.
 It’ll take care of that, along with mixing of the wet ingredients in this recipe.
-The resulting bread is has all the flavors of carrot cake, a hefty dose of veggies per serving, and just two tablespoons of cream cheese in a lighter-than-average icing.
+The resulting cake has all the flavors of carrot cake, a hefty dose of veggies per serving.

-Fact: Nothing’s cuter than a mini-muffin!
-Make a big batch of 24 using a Vitamix to blend up this flourless mix.
+All the taste of a muffin with just five ingredients?
+We'll take it.
+Make a batch using a Vitamix to blend up this flourless mix.
 Banana and peanut butter (use all-natural) can be goopy and difficult to blend together with a spatula.
 But when a Vitamix does all the legwork, you’re left with nothing to do but fold in some chocolate chips and bake away.

 Blend, pour, bake: That’s literally all you need to do to make this tangy, silky pie—you don’t even have to roll out a crust!
 A generous squeeze of lemon juice adds just enough zing (and cardiovascular benefits!).
 It’s complemented with honey for unrefined sweetness.
 Toss the entire ingredient list in a Vitamix, throw it in the oven, and begin the countdown to a gluten-free treat.

 Lately, people are going cuckoo for coconuts, from coconut oil to coconut water.
 If you’re on that tropical bandwagon, these gluten-free, energy- and metabolism-boosting, coconutty gems will be your new fave dessert.
-The Vitamix is optimal for churning up the coconut butter quickly, though if you have 10 minutes of patience, a food processor does the job too.
+Combining coconut oil with dark chocolate?
+We're sold.
+And with just five ingredients, you can't go wrong with this tasty treat.

 Given the traditional formula for this dessert—gobs of butter plus sugar plus white flour—this recipe is nothing short of a nutritional miracle.
 Protein-rich quinoa and monounsaturated macadamia nut oil add to the health benefits (and deliciousness) of this gluten-free crumble.
 Pulse the dough in the dry pitcher of the Vitamix to achieve that ideal crumbly texture, then sprinkled generously atop a spiced apple mixture.
 It’s a wholesome, homey ending to any meal.